Vichy

 Fry grew up in Ridgewood, New Jersey and there is a permanent exhibition in his honour at the public library, and a street named after him.

-* After the war, history decided that the French arrangement with the Germans was too cozy a collaboration to be called a victor-vanquished relationship.
-Marshal Petain was tried for war crimes and sentenced to death, but because of his age his sentence was commuted to life imprisonment.
+After WWII the war, history decided that the French arrangement with the Germans was too cozy a collaboration to be called a victor-vanquished relationship.
+Petain was tried for war crimes and sentenced to death, but because of his age his sentence was commuted to life imprisonment and he died in confinement in 1951.
+Not least among his crimes were ordinances he signed at the request of the Germans that eased the transport of Jews to the camps, and the establishment of collaborationist armed militia that hunted members of the French Resistance.